 The earliest known hospital that cared for both mental health disorders and general diseases has been dated to 872 in Cairo, Egypt.
 By the Middle Ages, it had become common practice to whisk mental health patients away to isolated towers and monasteries.
 The trend was clearly to take these “mad” patients out of society.
 In the U.S. in 1848, advocate Dorothea Dix had the revolutionary idea of giving the mentally ill proper treatment.
 Fast forward to today, and the idea of behavioral health care has become closely intertwined with general medicine.
 The social stigma of mental illness still exists, but it is likely reaching the end of its lifespan.
 In recent years, more people have been accepting of the idea that mental health directly influences physical health, and vice versa, and that seeking behavioral health counseling is just one more important way of taking care of oneself.

-Grand Canyon University invites future doctoral candidates to apply for one of our Doctor of Philosophy in General Psychology degree programs.
+Grand Canyon University invites future doctoral candidates to apply for one of our Doctor Of Philosophy In General Psychology With An Emphasis In Cognition And Instruction degree program.
 These degrees are available with specialization in cognition and instruction, industrial and organizational psychology, performance psychology, and the integration of technology, learning and psychology.

 About College of Doctoral Studies